nippe/Pdk-Team-Site/README.md

 * It's a rails 3 app and therefore dependent on Ruby 1.9.2
 * AuthLogic for authentication - https://github.com/binarylogic/authlogic
 * jquery-rails for registering jQuery instead of Prototype - original location: https://github.com/indirect/jquery-rails but I use a patched version hwo worked on my machine: https://github.com/pgericson/jquery-rails
-* Thinking about using acl9 for roles support...
+* acl9 for roles support, https://github.com/be9/acl9

 ### Installation